Objectives of Aviation Quality and Safety Management Systems

 By using integrated aviation safety and quality management database software, there will be less chance that programs fail when safety managers leave the company.
 Integrated QMS and SMS software programs also provide tools that assist managers in conducting cultural surveys on a scheduled basis.

-When a process is too difficult to repeat, employees will seldom be able to continue the process as years pass.
+When a process is too difficult to repeat, employees will seldom be able to continue the process as the years pass.
 This is especially true when processes are repeated annually.
 So much time passes between cultural surveys.
 Therefore it is easy for managers to overlook the importance or to forget to carry out the task without adequate controls in place.

-Hopefully the controls will be automated tools coupled with upper management oversight.
+Hopefully, the controls will be automated tools coupled with upper management oversight.

 Learn what other safety managers are doing on the daily, weekly, monthly schedules.